rahul-gharat/dronahq-docs/docs/bpm-flows-concepts/using-iterate.md

 </figure>

-Inside the studio, we have a textfield for email input, a file upload control for attachment images, and an `Insert Record` button.
+Inside the DronaHQ, we have a textfield for email input, a file upload control for attachment images, and an `Insert Record` button.

 To set up the process: